 Beauty Equals Goodness: The most handsome man just happens to be "The Good".
 Granted, the other two were morally worse than him, but Blondie's not exactly a nice guy.

-Beware the Quiet Ones: Blondie is every bit as violent and ruthless as Tuco and Angel Eyes, but he's much less flamboyant.
+Beware the Quiet Ones: Blondie is capable of being as violent and ruthless as Tuco, but he's much less flamboyant.
 He barely ever talks above a whisper, and he frequently confronts life-threatening situations without uttering a single word.
 Even when he's crawling through the desert, half-dead from sunburns and dehydration, he never once begs Tuco for his life.

 Bounty Hunter: Though, he has a tendency to claim bounties and free said criminals, raising the bounty and turning them in at another town to make more money.